By Kebba Jeffang

 The Gambia’s Tourism and Culture Minister Hamat Bah, has confirmed the existence of corruption at the Banjul International Airport which he said, is tarnishing the image of the country.

-Hamat concluded that someone sent him a text message saying even Yaya can pass the officers at the airport unnoticed, because they are looking for mobile phones; that they will not realize it because they would be looking into people’s bags.
+The minister said he has received a text message from someone indicating that even Yaya Jammeh who is currently in exile in Equatorial Guinea can pass the officers at the airport unnoticed, because they are looking for mobile phones.
+He said they will not realize it because they would be looking into people’s bags.